 Before Kyra Sedgwick auditioned for a role here, she was instructed by her agent to wear a leotard, heels and no tights.
 She wore, instead, a miniskirt and heels and auditioned for director Adrian Lyne whom she berated when he took a call during her audition.

 Paramount Pictures gave production rights to the original script for the film to Don Simpson after he was fired from his executive job with the studio, and many observers felt Paramount deliberately gave him a terrible property in hopes he would fail and his career would be ruined.
 In addition, Paramount had so little faith in the box office potential of the film that they sold off 25% of the project days before it opened.

 Earlier drafts of the screenplay included Alex having a gay man for a best friend.
 Director Adrian Lyne liked this story because it was rare at that time for films to show straight women having close friendships with gay men.
 The story line was cut from the final script.

 Director Adrian Lyne decided that Alex's back story included her having been molested when she was a child.
 Screenwriter Joe Eszterhas was horrified, saying it would "sink the entire story", and fought furiously with Lyne.
 The producers later sided with Eszterhas and Lyne gave up on the idea.

-The role of Alex Owens was originally offered to Melanie Griffith, who turned it down.
-Executives at Paramount Pictures wanted an unknown for the part.
 A nationwide search for a young actress was narrowed down to three finalists: Leslie Wing, Demi Moore, and Jennifer Beals.
 Reportedly, a Paramount executive took pictures of the three actresses to a group of construction workers on the studio lot, asking them "Which of these women do you most want to fuck?" and being given the answer "Jennifer Beals".